*Updated September 27, 2022

 However, probably the single most exciting thing about it is its potential to be integrated with other developing industries, such as green hydrogen manufacturing.

 At the same time, other energy generation and energy management systems have emerged, such as wave and tidal stream energy.
 The main challenge here is to reduce the technology costs so they can reasonably compete with other renewable-energy technologies.

-what is ecotourism
+What is ecotourism

 Part of the solution is in the processing and manufacturing areas, the two most attractive spheres of interest for investors, as they offer scaling and relatively low risk.
 Coordinating waste-collection efforts is an opportunity and an open call to IT innovations and developers of digital platforms worldwide.

-However, there are companies out there leading the blue finance charge in ocean cleanup and are ready to tackle the big issues in ocean sustainability.
-Blue Innovation is at the very core of most of the solutions in overcoming major problems, such as overfishing, plastic pollution, and the overall reduction of the coral reef and aquatic life.

-They are an organization that creates symposium events in order to foster connections between marine technology companies globally in hopes to fuel a sustainable ocean economy.
+There are companies out there leading the blue finance charge in ocean cleanup and are ready to tackle the big issues in ocean sustainability.
+Blue Innovation is at the very core of most of the solutions to overcome major problems, including overfishing, plastic pollution, and the overall reduction of the coral reef and aquatic life.
+The organization creates symposium events to foster connections between global marine technology companies in an effort to fuel a sustainable ocean economy.

 Another organization attempting to use innovative technologies to help clean up the plastic waste floating in the Pacific is The Ocean Cleanup.
-They are a non-profit from the Netherlands founded in 2013 by their founder Boyan Slat.
+They are a non-profit from the Netherlands founded in 2013 by Boyan Slat.

-world oceans day roundup
+World oceans day roundup

 Reversing the damage and ocean cleanup is a pressing and complicated imperative.
 Fortunately, in the past few decades, our knowledge has increased to a significant degree.
 The applicative potential of IT and big data technologies is something that gives us a fighting chance in this whole mess.